ahmedhagag900/VendingMachineTask/README.md

 ![onion](https://miro.medium.com/max/462/1*0Pg6_UsaKiiEqUV3kf2HXg.png)

+## Authentication & Authorizations
+- Used JWT scheme to authenticate users
+- Used policy builder to build role check policy

+## Validations
+- Used fluent validation to validate api requests for basic validations
+- Used business rule validation to validate on business validation like (unique username, user exists ,etc..)

+## Technologies
+- C#
+- NET 6
+- EF 7
+- SQL Server

 ## How To Run
  - The application has some seed data to quick start it if you dont need to seed any data comment the seed line in the following snapshot in ```program.cs``` file <br><br>
  ![inmemorySeed](https://user-images.githubusercontent.com/69547439/202011298-dba6dbdd-06d4-4d2a-93e6-c37286d1b700.PNG)